kendimuthomi/AirBnB_clone/README.md

 `(hbnb) User.show(231hkjh2kh3l12)`

 Right!!!
 Fancy!!

-Anyways please note that the all() and count() functions don't take any variables in it The all() function is supposed to print all the instances of a certain specified model
+The all() function is supposed to print all the instances of a certain specified model

 `(hbnb) all User`